How to Apply

 If you have studied abroad, or you attended secondary or post-secondary school(s) outside the U.S., please submit your academic documents from schools outside the U.S. to a member of the National Association of Credential Evaluation Services, not to FIT.
 See Undergraduate International Applicants for more information on submitting transcripts.

-If you are applying to a major in the School of Art and Design, you must submit a portfolio.
+To be considered for admission to Film and Media or any major in the School of Art and Design, you must submit a portfolio for evaluation by FIT faculty members.
 You will be invited to submit your portfolio once your SUNY application has been received and processed by FIT.
 Please do not submit any artwork with your application.

 School of Business and Technology applicants may not submit a portfolio and materials received for these majors will not be reviewed or considered.